-- Chosse Insert > Sheet from the menu bar. - Right-click on the sheet tab and select Insert Sheet. - Click in an empty space at the end of the line of sheet tabs (see Figure 108).
+- Choose Insert > Sheet from the menu bar. - Right-click on the sheet tab and choose Insert Sheet. - Click in an empty space at the end of the line of sheet tabs.

-Figure 108.
+Figure 100.
 Creating a new sheet

-Each method will open the Insert Sheet dialog (Figure 109).
+Each method will open the Insert Sheet dialog (Figure 101).
 Here you can select whether the new sheet is to go before or after the selected sheet and how many sheets you want to insert.
 If you are inserting only one sheet, there is the opportunity to give the sheet a name.

-Figure 109.
+Figure 101.
 Insert Sheet dialog